 Several aspects of the British environment are unique, and extrapolation of our findings to other environments requires special care.
 The main mechanism we identify suggests that low-SES students face lower competition for their preferred schools under manipulable mechanisms because sophisticated high-SES parents might strategically avoid ranking these schools under IA.
 This effect is more likely in environments in which parents' preferences are aligned, leading to more competition for top schools that also use admission criteria that favor sophisticated parents.
 In Boston, no selective schools participate in the main choice process, and geography plays a large role in preference heterogeneity.
 In a such a situation, the trickle-down effect may dominate the competition-for-top-schools effect.
-In England, selective schools pick students based on test scores, which indirectly favor high-SES parents.
-After the transition to DA, high-SES parents are enrolling at these schools at higher rates.
-Selective admissions are widespread throughout education, so our results provide an important caution to equity rationales for DA over IA in settings where selective schools are a large part of the market.
+In England, selective schools pick students based on test scores, which favors high-SES parents.
+After the transition to DA, high-SES parents enroll at these schools at higher rates.
+Selective admissions are widespread throughout education, so our results provide an important caution to equity rationales for DA over IA in settings where selective schools have large market share.